 The language files are all contained in the

 config/locales directory, and all files are differentiated by their locale name.
-In order to reproduce this architecture in the File Manager, hover the master file name and click on “rename”.
+In order to reproduce this architecture in the File Manager, hover over the master file name and click on “rename”.

 This modal window will pop up: